 As mentioned previously, I’ve historically been a railroad or ‘story-driven’ DM.
 I would create detailed settings with elaborate notes about what is were, what’s happening behind the scenes, and carefully choreographed encounters designed to ensure my plot unfolds like a brilliantly written story.

-This has been fun and well-appreciated throughout my DM career, but one particular event in a particular campaign a few years ago made me realize the potentially huge pitfalls to running a railroad campaign.
+This has been fun and well-appreciated throughout my DM career, but one particular event in a particular campaign a few years ago made me realize the potential pitfalls with running a railroad campaign.

 I had things carefully and thoughtfully planned out, but the party made a choice — with full knowledge of the consequences — that completely derailed the campaign’s planned trajectory.
 It ended the entire campaign halfway through and some players even left the game entirely.